BasisResearch/collab-creatures/collab/foraging/toolkit/predictors_template.md

-# Design of local_window function
+# Design of generate_local_window function

-def local_window(...):
+def generate_local_window(...):

     Inputs:
         foragers_object : data object (result of simulation or from experiments)
-        ##PP comment : I think it is cleaner & more robust to pass the data object (the attributes of which can be accessed in the function, eg: foragers_object.foragerDF, foragers_object.grid_size) unless there are any specific objections?
+        ##PP_comment : I think it is cleaner & more robust to pass the data object (the attributes of which can be accessed in the function, eg: foragers_object.foragerDF, foragers_object.grid_size) unless there are any specific objections?
+        ##PP_comment : Can use functools.singledispatch to allow function to take both kinds of inputs -- might be an overkill though
         sampling_rate : fraction of grid points to keep (float [0,1]) window_size : radius over which predictor scores are to be calculated (int) random_sample : True (random sample of grid points) or False (evenly spaced sample. useful for debugging!)